Edmund Stinnes: Early life and education

 Stinnes was born 23 March 1896 in Mülheim, German Empire, the eldest of seven children, born to Hugo Stinnes and Clara Stinnes (née Wagenknecht).
 Stinnes was raised in his city of birth where his father had a variety of business interests mainly in the coal and mining industry.
 He attended Staatliches Gymnasium and then studied mechanical engineering at the Technische Hochschule Charlottenburg (now Technische Universität Berlin), where he completed his PhD in 1922.

 Emigration and career

-In the mid-1930s, Stinnes and his newly wed wife, permanently relocate to the United States, where he began teaching at Haverford College in Haverford, Pennsylvania.
-He completely broke with the Nazism and later became a U.S. citizen.
-Through financial help he helped several Jewish refugees to immigrate to the United States.
+In the mid-1930s, Stinnes and his wife permanently relocated to the United States, where he began teaching at Haverford College in Haverford, Pennsylvania.
+He later became a U.S. citizen.
+His financial help assisted several Jewish refugees to immigrate to the United States.

-In 1945, Stinnes provided his house on Lago Maggiore as a conference point for Allen Dulles and the Office of Strategic Services in ceasefire negotiations.
+In 1945, Stinnes provided his house on Lake Maggiore as a conference point for Allen Dulles and the Office of Strategic Services in ceasefire negotiations.
 The negotiations on the American side were led by his brother-in-law Gero von Schulze-Gaevernitz.